Fireflyvpn/Android/README.md

 Access geo-restricted websites and bypass network censorship with a single tap.

 ✓ Anonymous Account <br>
 No need to provide any personal information.
-No username, no password, no email address.
+No username, no password, no email address. <br>

 ✓ Unlimited Traffic <br>
 While ensuring anonymity, we provide you with unlimited data access for hassle-free browsing.